apache/trafficserver/doc/reference/configuration/records.config.en.rst

    Enables (``1``) or disables (``0``) logging for customizable response pages.
 When enabled, Traffic Server records a message in the error log each time a customized response page is used or modified.

-.. ts:cv:: CONFIG proxy.config.body_factory.template_sets_dir STRING config/body_factory
+.. ts:cv:: CONFIG proxy.config.body_factory.template_sets_dir STRING etc/trafficserver/body_factory

    The customizable response page default directory.
+If this is a relative path, Traffic Server resolves it relative to the ``PREFIX`` directory.

 .. ts:cv:: CONFIG proxy.config.body_factory.response_suppression_mode INT 0